 Important: If you change your course of study or your place of residence, you must inform the Immigration Office (Ausländerbehörde) responsible for you in advance, otherwise you will automatically lose your residence permit and have to leave Germany for a certain period of time.

 You must have health insurance for studying in Germany.
-You must present proof of your health insurance when you register at the admission/enrolment office (Studierendensekretariat).
+Your health insurance company must send proof of your health insurance electronically to the admission/enrolment office (Studierendensekretariat) for your enrolment.
 Here you can find more information and recommendations of the DAAD concerning your health insurance

 It is also common in Germany to have a liability insurance.
 Please check whether you are insured with your parents or not.